 The Care Recipient Always Has Final Decision Making Authority Provided He is Competent

-In determing who has authority, who has the right of final decision-making is often unclear.
+In determining who has authority, who has the right to final decision-making is often unclear.
 The one needing care wants to maintain control and has ultimate authority, always, as long as he remains competent.
-Other The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family. members, besides the caregiver, may want to have a say in the decision-making process, complicating matters for the caregiver, (the one performing the daily duties) who needs authority to get things done each day.
-Therefore, one of your priorities should be who has decision making authority and on what matters.
+Besides the caregiver, other The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
+More members may want to have a say in the decision-making process, complicating matters for the caregiver (the one performing the daily duties) who needs authority to get things done each day.
+Therefore, one of your priorities should be who has decision-making authority, and what matters.

 No Time to Decide Authority During Emergency

 Clarification regarding vital decisions must be made sooner than later before a crisis.
 During an emergency, you don’t have time to go to a judge to decide who has the authority to sign papers to make life-determining decisions.

 You may feel uncomfortable talking about the need for a power-of-attorney (POA) at this stage of an illness.
 Your family member may be doing very well, and you don’t want to appear morbid by asking for decision-making authority.
 However, it’s best to have a POA in place before an emergency occurs because time can be critical on those occasions.

 Law Designates Next of Kin if Not Specified